 - Colored nail polish can leave permanent marks on your light colored Ketubah.

 - Use a special fade proof pen for signing.
 Ink can fade over the years if exposed to UV light rays.
 Test your pen if possible to see that it writes smoothly on your Ketubah.
-Some Ketubot come with a suggested pen.
+Some Ketubahs come with a pen.

 These tips are provided by Whispering Woods Gallery in Holland, Pennsylvania.
-We have been professionally framing Ketubot in the Philadelphia area since 1986.
+We have been professionally framing Ketubahs in the Philadelphia area since 1986.